 North and South by Elizabeth Gaskell: A Harsh Lesson in Social Injustice

-She begins with an acute sense of class divisions and distaste of anyone involved in commerce.
+She arrives in Milton with an acute distaste of anyone involved in commerce.

 I don’t like shoppy people.
 I think we are far better off knowing only cottagers and labourers and people without pretence…..
 I like all people whose occupations have to do with land…

-But through her growing friendship with the vocal workers’ leader Nicholas Higgins and his gentle daughter Bessy, her sense of class is destabilised.
-Instead of the socially superior attitude with which she arrives at Milton, she begins to align herself with the workers, to challenge mill owner John Thornton about their conditions and to transgress the accepted boundaries of her class by speaking the language of the working class.
+Instead of the socially superior attitude with which she arrives at Milton, Margaret begins to align herself with the workers, to challenge mill owner John Thornton about their conditions and to transgress the accepted boundaries of her class by speaking the language of the working class.
 Rebuked by her mother she retorts:

 If I live in a factory town, I must speak factory language when I want it..

-Her transgression is complete when she intervenes in a violent scene where she intervenes in a violent scene between John Thornton and a mass of striking workers.
+Her transgression is complete when she intervenes in a violent scene between John Thornton and a mass of striking workers.
 In using her body to shield him she turns herself into an object for public scrutiny.
 By doing so, she steps out of the conventional private and domestic sphere Victorian women were expected to occupy.
 Instead of displaying qualities of modesty, and humility and behaving demurely, Margaret .

-Why I read this: I included it in my Classics Club reading list on the basis that I’d read Cranford but didn’t care for it and felt there had to be something better by Gaskell.
-I wasn’t wrong….
+Why I read this book: I included it in my Classics Club reading list on the basis that I’d read Cranford but didn’t care for it and felt there had to be something better by Gaskell.
+I wasn’t wrong.

 This review was posted originally in 2012.
 This updated version incorporates biographical information about the author and an updated image of the book cover.
 Formatting has been changed to improve readability.